 - For beneficiaries outside the United States, they should first apply for an immigration visa at the appropriate U.S. Embassy or consulate.

 Another option for green card marriage is available for U.S. citizens.
 The United States also offers a K-1 Visa to a fiancé(e) of a U.S. citizen.
 The K-1 visa is valid for only 90 days during which the green card marriage should take place or the fiancé(e) must leave.
 Since this approach can be expensive and complicated, many prefer to marry outside the United States and apply for permanent residency when they return.
+If you’re interested in a K-1 visa, you may want to talk to an Austin family immigration attorney about your case.

 After applying and receiving eligibility through the Form I-130 procedure, applicants must wait for a visa number to become available.
 Once the Department of State announces the status of the candidate’s priority date, the beneficiary can then formally apply for permanent residency.